Luca Zanon

-Luca Zanon (born 4 July 1996) is an Italian football player.
-He plays for Aglianese.
+Luca Zanon (born 4 July 1996) is an Italian football player who plays for Serie D club Tau Calcio Altopascio.

 Club career

 He made his Serie B debut for Virtus Entella on 22 September 2015 in a game against Cagliari.

 On 22 July 2019, Zanon signed a two-year contract with Pordenone.

 On 11 September 2021, he moved to Aglianese in Serie D.